Festive Closure Information

 Sally Vagg

-Sally is the lecturer for the BA (Hons) Early Childhood Studies.
+Sally is the programme leader for undergraduate Early Childhood Studies programmes.
 Sally’s early years background began in a private preparatory school and she has worked for Luton Airport helping to run and set up crèches.

 Sally teaches modules such as Difference and Diversity, Domestic Abuse, Areas of Learning, Leadership and Management, Children’s Rights, Child Development, Curriculum Studies, Academic Practice, Health in Children and Global Pedagogies.